dice-group/LOLA/lola_ws/fine-tune/lora-peft/README.md

 ## Steps to Train Alpaca-Based Instruction LoRAs on the LOLA Model

-Follow the steps below to train Alpaca-based instruction LoRAs on top of the LOLA model:

 ### 1. Install Dependencies
 Modify the [setup script](setup_peft_env.sh) as needed, and then run:
 ```bash